ChristopherBilg/ChristopherBilg/README.md

 ### I'm a huge FOSS advocate and a student at heart!
 - 🔭 I’m working on projects at [Lockheed Martin][LMCO]
+- 🌱 I’m learning about programming language and compiler design
+- 🤝 I'm looking to collaborate on my programming language [crisp][crisp]
 - 🏫 Learn more about me on my [website / portfolio][Portfolio]
 - 💬 Ask me about anything (emails will result in the fastest responses)!
 - 📫 How to reach me: [Github][GitHub] | [LinkedIn][LinkedIn] | [Email][Email]